 In the report

-You can download the report in full or in the following sections:
+You can also download the report in the following sections:

 Highlights – a short walk through key facts and figures on the road to ending poverty

 Chapter summaries: what you need to know about:

 - The prospects for ending extreme poverty by 2030 (Chapter 1)

 - Using all resources available to end poverty (Chapter 2)